ArkEcosystemArchive/laravel-ui/README.md

 ```

 Alternatively, if you wrap the modal inside another Alpine component, you can use the `Modal.alpine()` method to init the modal (don't forget to call the `init` method on `x-init`).

+The `Modal.alpine()` method accepts an object as the first argument.
+This object will be merged with the original Modal data.

 Inside that component, you can use the `show()` method to show the modal: